openssl-crl2pkcs7 - Create a PKCS#7 structure from a CRL and certificates

 - -certfile filename

 Specifies a filename containing one or more certificates in PEM format.
 All certificates in the file will be added to the PKCS#7 structure.
-This option can be used more than once to read certificates form multiple files.
+This option can be used more than once to read certificates from multiple files.

 Normally a CRL is included in the output file.
 With this option no CRL is included in the output file and a CRL is not read from the input file.